CONTACT INFORMATION - CLICK HERE

 Income from Gifts or Inheritances

-Proceeds from inheritances and gifts are generally not considered income for child support purposes.
-However, interest, rents, dividends, or other forms of income actually earned from gifts and inheritances are considered income (County of Kern v Castle (1999) 75 CA4th 1442, 1453–1454, 89 CR2d 874).
+Although proceeds from inheritances and gifts are generally not considered income for child support purposes, interest, rents, dividends, or other forms of income actually earned from gifts and inheritances are considered income in calculating child support.
+(County of Kern v Castle (1999) 75 Cal.4th 1442, 1453–1454, 89 Cal.Rptr.2d 874.)

 Lottery Winnings